The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 The Kerr and Faraday rotation angles ($\theta_K$ and $\theta_F$) at a given photon energy are obviously increasing with the thin-film thickness of Cr\textit{XY}, which can be easily seen from Tab.~\ref{tab:MOKF} and Figs.~\ref{fig:MOK} and~\ref{fig:MOF}.
 In order to quantitatively describe the overall trend of Kerr and Faraday spectra, we here introduce a physical quantity called magneto-optical strengths (MOS)~\cite{Feng2017,feng2020,Zhouxiaodong2021}

 MOS$_K$ and MOS$_F$ are plotted in Figs.~\ref{fig:MOS}(a) and~\ref{fig:MOS}(b), respectively, from which one can observe that the MOKE and MOFE of BL Cr\textit{XY} are nearly double that of ML Cr\textit{XY}.
-It is simply because that the MOKE and MOFE as the first-order magneto-optical effects are linearly proportional to magnetization.
+It is simply because that the MOKE and MOFE as the first-order magneto-optical effects are proportional to the magnetization, which is linearly dependent on the number of layers.
+This trend has also been observed in 2D van der Waals magnets CrI$_3$~\cite{Huang2017} and Cr$_2$Ge$_2$Te$_6$~\cite{FangY2018}.
 Moreover, a clear step-up trend of $\theta_K$ and $\theta_F$ can be seen in ML and BL Cr\textit{XY} by changing \textit{X} (S $\rightarrow$ Se $\rightarrow$ Te) or \textit{Y} (Cl $\rightarrow$ Br $\rightarrow$ I).
-It can be understood that the MOKE and MOFE are also proportional to the strength of spin-orbit coupling, which increases with the atomic number.
+It can be understood that the MOKE and MOFE are also proportional to the SOC strength, which increases with the atomic number.
+This trend can also be found in our previous work about hole-doped \textit{MX} (\textit{M} = Ga, In; \textit{X} = S, Se, Te) monolayer, in which the MOKE and MOFE have a size consequence of In$X$ $>$ Ga$X$ due to the larger SOC strength of In atom.